 The HERS Index® was created by RESNET (Residential Energy Services Network).
 HERS refers to Home Energy Rating System – a nationally recognized way to measure the efficiency of a home.

 A HERS rating can be considered the “miles per gallon” of a home.
 Much like when shopping for a car, you can use this standard or measure to compare different homes in terms of energy efficiency.
 You can search to find the rating of specific addresses on RESNET’s registry.

-The Rating Software:
+The Rating Software

-Energy Efficient Mortgages (EEMs) and Energy Improvement Mortgages (EIMs) utilize the HERS Rating to increase loan amounts and combine energy improvements with a mortgage.
+Energy Efficient Mortgages (EEMs) and Energy Improvement Mortgages (EIMs) utilize the HERS Index to increase loan amounts and combine energy improvements with a mortgage.
 A home buyer or homeowner can use a HERS Rating to roll construction costs for energy efficient upgrades into their mortgage.
 A new construction home buyer can use a HERS rating to increase the amount of a mortgage (based on potential savings in energy costs).

 Find Out The Energy Efficiency Rating Of Your Home

 If you live in Alabama and are interested in knowing the HERS rating of your home, contact Eco Three.
 Our energy expert will come to your home, do a thorough evaluation, generate a rating through our system, then explain how this knowledge may be used.